Piracy off the coast of Somalia: 2007

-On 28 May 2007, a Chinese sailor was killed by the pirates because the ship's owners failed to meet their ransom demand.
+2008

 On 5 October 2008, the United Nations Security Council adopted resolution 1838 calling on nations with vessels in the area to apply military force to repress the acts of piracy.
 At the 101st council of the International Maritime Organization, India called for a United Nations peacekeeping force under unified command to tackle piracy off Somalia.
 (There has been a general and complete arms embargo against Somalia since 1992.)

-In October 2007, Somali pirates hijacked a North Korean cargo ship. this was called the Dai Hong Dan incident.
-Somali pirates took North Korean sailors hostage, prompting the United States to come to its aid—an uncommon occurrence between both nations at the time.
-A U.S. Naval vessel helped North Korean sailors get back their ship.
-Some Somali pirates were wounded during the operation.
-North Korea thanked the U.S. for its help shortly afterwards.

 In November 2008, Somali pirates began hijacking ships well outside the Gulf of Aden, perhaps targeting ships headed for the port of Mombasa, Kenya.
 The frequency and sophistication of the attacks also increased around this time, as did the size of vessels being targeted.
 Large cargo ships, oil and chemical tankers on international voyages became the new targets of choice for the Somali hijackers.
-This is in stark contrast to the pirate attacks which were once frequent in the Strait of Malacca, another strategically important waterway for international trade, which were according to maritime security expert Catherine Zara Raymond, generally directed against "smaller, more vulnerable vessels carrying trade across the Straits or employed in the coastal trade on either side of the Straits."
+This is in stark contrast to the pirate attacks that were once frequent in the Strait of Malacca, another strategically important waterway for international trade, which were, according to maritime security expert Catherine Zara Raymond, generally directed against "smaller, more vulnerable vessels carrying trade across the Straits or employed in the coastal trade on either side of the Straits."